Photo by Stephen Speckman.

 Films include JANE AND EMMA (currently available on Blu-ray and streaming on Amazon Prime), FREETOWN (winner of the Ghana Movie Award for Best Screenplay and the Utah Film Award for Best Picture), and the short films “Patience” and “Iscariot.”

-Mel is the youngest writer ever to be presented with the Smith-Pettit Foundation Award for Outstanding Contribution to Mormon Letters, which she received for her body of work in 2019.
+In 2018, at the age of 42, Mel became the youngest writer ever presented with the Smith-Pettit Foundation Award for Outstanding Contribution to Mormon Letters for her body of work.
 She is the only woman to receive more than one Association for Mormon Letters Drama Award and is one of only two playwrights to win four (the other is Tim Slover).

 Mel holds a BA in English from BYU and an MFA from the Iowa Playwrights Workshop.
-She is a proud member of the Dramatists Guild, serving Utah for several years as Ambassador and then as Regional Rep. She was a 2018 Art Access Mentor.
+She is a proud member of the Dramatists Guild, and served the Utah region for several years as Ambassador and then as Regional Rep. She was a 2018 Art Access Mentor.
 She is a member of Plan-B Theatre’s Lab for new plays, the Playwrights Center of Minneapolis, and Honor Roll!, an advocacy group for female-identifying playwrights over 40.
-Mel proudly serves on the Theatre Committee for the Harrington Center for the Arts.
+Mel currently serves on the Theatre Committee for the Harrington Center for the Arts.

 Mel enjoys travel, little known history, melty cheese, puzzles, nice paper and nicer pens.